 Getting Dental Implants When You Have Low Sinuses

-If, when the doctors at our Glendale office evaluate you, it’s determined that you have low sinuses, you may require a sinus lift surgery before you have implants placed in your upper jaw.
+If, when the doctors at our Pasadena office evaluate you, it’s determined that you have low sinuses, you may require a sinus lift surgery before you have implants placed in your upper jaw.
 This is to prevent the titanium screw portion of dental implants from interfering with your sinuses.
 While you’ll need to heal from your sinus lift surgery before you can have your dental implants placed, you will still be eligible for this permanent tooth replacement solution.

 Learning More About Dental Implants

-If you have additional questions about getting dental implants, including how other medical conditions might affect your eligibility for this tooth replacement solution, we encourage you to schedule an appointment at our Glendale office to discuss your options.
+If you have additional questions about getting dental implants, including how other medical conditions might affect your eligibility for this tooth replacement solution, we encourage you to schedule an appointment at our Pasadena office to discuss your options.
 You can make an appointment today by calling (818) 240-1805.